 What is sickle cell anemia?

 The sickle shape (which looks like a crescent or the letter C) makes it more difficult for red blood cells to carry oxygen throughout the body.
-In addition, sickle-shaped cells die off earlier than normal cells, so there are never enough red blood cells in your body.
+In addition, sickle-shaped cells die off earlier than normal cells, so there are never enough red blood cells in the body.

 This can result in severe pain, infections, stroke and acute chest syndrome, a pneumonia-like condition that is life-threatening.